soeren-kirchner/project2-reacher/report.md

 ![](param.png)

 ## Comparison
 The direct comparison shows, that ou-noise (blue) and normal noise (orange) get good and very similar results.
-The adaptive parameter noise gets a better - not to say impressive - result.
+The adaptive parameter noise (green) gets a better - not to say impressive - result.
 ![](compare.png)

 # More Details